-The property was bought by neighbouring Rockfield Studio in the mid-1970s and was used as their writing and rehearsal facility.
+The property was bought by neighbouring Rockfield Studio in the late-1970s and was used as their writing and rehearsal facility.
 Many famous bands and musicians who recorded under the Rockfield Studios name wrote, rehearsed or visited The Old Mill during the period it was owned by Rockfield Studios.

 In the 1980s, Rockfield Studio owners, Charles and Kingsley Ward’s business partnership ended with Kingsley remaining at Rockfield Studios and Charles turning The Old Mill into a separate business under the name of Monnow Valley Studio.